PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 - Processing tables or grids.
 - Iterating through combinations of two lists.
 - Handling hierarchical data like directories & files.
+# Select in Shell Scripting
+The **`select`** command in shell scripting is used to create a menu-driven interface.
+It allows users to select options from a list and is particularly useful for creating interactive scripts.